On this page...

 - Listen, speak, read, and write in English

 - Be successful in the classroom setting where there is language instruction

-English Learners (ELs) are among the fastest-growing populations in our schools.
-ELs comprise about 10 percent of the student population nationwide and, Iowa, at over six percent is catching up.
+ELs are among the fastest-growing populations in our schools.
+ELs comprise about 10 percent of the student population nationwide, and Iowa, at over six percent, is catching up.

 - Identifying All English Learner Students